amolabs/ecosim/README.tex.md

 - current tx fee

 Chain asset status:
-- sum of all coins = sum of all active, lost and locked coins(stakes)
+- sum of all coins = sum of all active, dormant, lost and locked coins(stakes)
 - sum of all active coins
+- sum of all dormant coins
 - sum of all lost coins due to lost account keys and etc.
 - sum of all stakes and delegated stakes